slerman12/Help-me/3-Disproof.md

 As a 5'5" nerdy guy who weighs 110lb for whom those disciplines don't come naturally or gracefully.

+### Hypocracy

+The University had no evidence for any of its changing set of reasons for terminating me.

+There’s a difficult-to-state hypocrisy about the University of Rochester being the ones to terminate me.
+Florian Jaeger’s termination was called for by the entire student body (and me, still [in public view](https://www.facebook.com/sam.lerman.75/posts/pfbid022WLFEEXSzfq6mj9vogGdMW6pb5sjDYtyxzzjDBmWAv8ucHK63UumWree68bCQiBAl)) and soon the entire media and nation.
+The scandal sensationalized to national prominence, the University spent millions of dollars in defense of, well, evidence-based termination I guess, and then ultimately fired a dean and not that professor.

+Here is how I replied, immediately after their email, on that last and final day:

+> Please provide evidence of research (not thesis-formatting) advice that was provided and not followed.

+None of them replied.

 ### Email: 10/31/2023

 Subject line: **Re: Supporting students**</br>